eseverett/CXLS_Interlocks_Docs/source/user_documentation/Vault-1_ionizing_radiation.rst

     **Figure 22:** This is the cabinet holding the Ludlum 9DP.

-Once the Vault-1 radiation survey is completed, and it is verified that there are no eleveted levels of ionizing radiation, Vault-1 can be entered by anyone.
+Once the Vault-1 radiation survey is completed, and it is verified that there are no elevated levels of ionizing radiation, Vault-1 can be entered by anyone.

 Overriding the Transmitters to Work in an Armed State
 -----------------------------------------------------

-When the transmitters are armed, attempting to remove the side panels for maintance will cause the transmitters to lose power.
+When the transmitters are armed, attempting to remove the side panels for maintenance will cause the transmitters to lose power.
 If work needs to be done on the transmitters in an armed state, you must override the interlocks on the transmitters.
-To do this turn the OVERRIDE key on the Vault-1 Control IONZING RADIATION INTERLOCK protocase.
+To do this turn the OVERRIDE key on the Vault-1 Control IONIZING RADIATION INTERLOCK protocase.
 The STATUS lamp for the transmitter in override will turn orange.
 In this state, working on the armed transmitters will not cause the interlocks to trip.